THE DOUBLE-EDGED SWORD

-Real, unreal or hyperreal, the effects are the same – militarization of the police; further loss of individual rights; destabilization of the public order to stabilize the political order; strengthening of the institutions of power.
-Taken together with the geostrategic context, I have little doubt that Paris was a false-flag attack, the double-edged sword of GLADIO cutting another swathe through the bodies of real people.
+Real, unreal or hyperreal, the effects are the same – militarisation of the police; further loss of individual rights; destabilisation of the the political order; strengthening of the institutions of power.

 Jesse Hughes isn’t acting in these interviews.
 In fact I saw something which I recognize from my own experience – the way closeness to death brings out the substance of a person, makes them more real, for a while, than they’re allowed to be usually.
 We’re all just playing parts, most of the time.
 Jesse Hughes, if you watch him in earlier interviews, is quite an engaging personality, playing the irreverent hedonist, the lovable rogue.
 What comes out of him in the Paris interviews is something deeper.
 He becomes real.

 Even a magician like Baudrillard can’t make reality disappear.
 It’s still there, underneath the accumulated strata of deception.
 Reality and simulation are not opposites; the first contains the second as it does everything else.
-‘The simulacrum is true’, Baudrillard tells us, gaslighting us with pretty paradoxes, but it’s a sleight of language: the simulacrum is real, an all-important difference; it is what it is, deceit, maleficence, sorcery.
-Reality has not been murdered by its image; only the meaning of words, in our treacherous post-truth academy.
+‘The simulacrum is true’, Baudrillard tells us, but it’s a sleight of language: the simulacrum is real, an all-important difference; it is what it is, deceit, maleficence, sorcery.
+Reality has not been murdered’ by its own image; only by the meaning of words, in our treacherous post-truth academy.

 They wear the Islamist mask as once they wore the Communist mask, and once in a while, just to lighten the tone, any mask that comes to hand.
 Disney characters, Carnivale masks, whatever.
 You can’t be serious all the time.
 It’s thirty-five years since they pulled on the clown mask, to show us that, after all, they do have an endearing sense of play.

 So this is how we live, tricked and deluded, gamed and divided, mocked and derided, helpless and ashamed of our helplessness.
 This is how we live, cut to ribbons by fear and conflict, double-bound by contradictory illusions, under the dialectical sword.
-This is the system we live under, as brutal and bizarre, despite helicopters and computer screens, as anything in the long history of brutal and bizarre human cultures to which this planet has been host.
+This is the system we live under, as brutal and bizarre as anything in the long history of brutal and bizarre human cultures to which this planet has been host.

 Outside La Belle Équipe restaurant in the 11th Arrondissement, a girl stood smoking a cigarette with a friend.
 Just as she went back inside, a black car drew up in the street, and moments later the machine-gun fire started.
 Like everybody else, she hit the floor; unlike many others, she got up after the shooting stopped.